-11. Vehicle families
+9. Vehicle families

-34. Out of cost perspective it is recommended to group vehicles with similar vehicle interiors in vehicle families and measure only the worst case vehicle. the vehicles with dark exterior and interior colour should have the highest heat impact and therefore the highest emissions.
+41. Out of cost perspective it is recommended to group vehicles with similar vehicle interiors in vehicle families and measure only the worst case vehicle.
+For the purpose of emissions from interior materials the vehicles with dark exterior and interior colour should have the highest heat impact and therefore the highest emissions.
 Furthermore, worst case vehicles should be equipped with highest amount of interior extras like sunroof, active seats, climate system, etc. Outside compartment parts like engines, tyres, batteries etc. will not have an impact on indoor air emissions and can be neglected in worst vehicle concepts.
+For the purpose of emissions entering into the cabin with exhaust gases only serial equipment for air purification is allowed in the test cars.

 E. Technical feasibility, anticipated costs and benefits